smith193-cruk/smith193-cruk/README.md

 - 🔭 Currently working on exciting projects at CRUK.
 - 🌱 Always learning and exploring new technologies.
-- 💬 Ask me about anything related to software development and data science.
+- 💬 Ask me about anything related to automation and IaC.
 - 📫 How to reach me: [Email](mailto:paul.smith@cancer.org.uk) | [LinkedIn](https://www.linkedin.com/in/psmith282)

 ## My GitHub Stats